BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 ---
 ### 19. DONE
 Once you have hit **ENTER** in the Wizard, it will follow up with opening the newly created script in PowerShell ISE, where you can run and modify it at any given time.

 Once you are ready to finish this BC Container Installation, simply run the script and let it run its course.
+The runtime varies by network speeds.
+After you download a particular version/build/region, the artifacts are cached, so repeated runs may be much faster.

 When everything is done, you will be able to locate your new installation of the BC Docker Container within the program "**Docker Desktop**".
 You will also find there are newly created shortcuts on the Desktop named for your image:
 - *containername* Command Prompt - This will open a command prompt _within_ the container
 - *containername* Powershell - This will open a Powershell prompt _within_ the container